niyazkadirov/dadata/README.md

   > region - Region

   > regionFiasId - area FIAS code in the region

-  > all - get all parameters
+  if a non-existent parameter is entered, then all parameters for this region will be returned in the form of JSON